Economic history of the United Kingdom: The 2008 recession and quantitative easing

 The UK entered a recession in Q2 of 2008, according to the UK Office for National Statistics (ONS) and exited it in Q4 of 2009.
 The revised ONS figures of November 2009 showed that the UK had suffered six consecutive quarters of contraction.
 On 23 January 2009, Government figures from the Office for National Statistics showed that the UK was officially in recession for the first time since 1991.
 It entered a recession in the final quarter of 2008, accompanied by unemployment rising from 5.2% in May 2008 to 7.6% in May 2009.
 The unemployment rate among 18 to 24-year-olds rose from 11.9% to 17.3%.
 Although initially Britain lagged behind other major economies including Germany, France, Japan, and the US which all returned to growth in the second quarter of 2009, the country eventually returned to growth in the last quarter of 2009.
 On 26 January 2010, it was confirmed that the UK had left its recession, the last major economy in the world to do so.
 In the 3 months to February 2010 the UK economy grew yet again by 0.4%.
 In Q2 of 2010 the economy grew by 1.2% the fastest rate of growth in 9 years.
 In Q3 of 2010 figures released showed the UK economy grew by 0.8%; this was the fastest Q3 growth in 10 years.

 On 5 March 2009, the Bank of England announced that they would pump £200 billion of new capital into the economy through a process known as quantitative easing.
 This is the first time in the United Kingdom's history that this measure has been used, although the Bank's Governor Mervyn King suggested it was not an experiment.
 The process saw the BoE creating new money for itself, which it used to purchase assets such as government bonds, bank loans, and mortgages.
 Despite the misconception that quantitative easing involves printing money, instead the money was created electronically and thus did not actually enter the cash circulation system.
 The initial amount created through this method was £75 billion, although former Chancellor of the Exchequer Alistair Darling had given permission for up to £150 billion to be created if necessary.
 It is thought the process is likely to occur over a period of three months with results only likely in the long term.

-The BoE has stated that the decision has been taken to prevent the rate of inflation falling below the two percent target rate.
+The BoE has stated that the decision has been taken to prevent the rate of inflation falling below the two per cent target rate.
 Mervyn King, the Governor of the BoE, also suggested there were no other monetary options left as interest rates had already been cut to their lowest level ever of 0.5% and it was unlikely they would be cut further.